We get this question a lot: “Can you put affiliate links in recipes?”

 - Add links where they're most helpful

-- Create bonus content like video tutorials or product reviews to boost user engagement and give it more value
+- Create bonus content like video tutorials or product reviews to give your affiliate links more context and more clicks.

-Manually adding affiliate links to every recipe?
-That’s a time sink.
-Not to mention, if your recipe cards aren’t optimized for search engines, you’re also missing out on potential traffic.
+Manually adding affiliate links to every recipe is a time sink.
+And, if your recipe cards aren’t optimized for search engines, you’re also missing out on traffic that would find those links in the first place.

-Tasty Links auto-links your favorite tools and ingredients across your blog — so you’re not constantly copying and pasting.
-Tasty Recipes adds structured data to your recipe cards, making them easy for search engines to read (and rank higher). 📈
+Tasty Links handles the linking automatically — so you're not copying and pasting the same URL into 40 posts.
+Tasty Recipes is your recipe SEO plugin.
+Meaning, it adds automatically structured data to your recipe cards, making them readable (and rankable) for search engines.